mashhoorafarhath27-sys/BRG-ISEA/README.md

 <img width="652" height="490" alt="Screenshot From 2026-07-13 21-46-09" src="https://github.com/user-attachments/assets/fd756cee-935d-4cbb-9d70-810cc046fa17" />

-**Basic Linux cammands ('pwd', 'ls', 'mkdir', 'cd','touch', 'nano', and 'cat') executed successfully to create directories, create and edit files, and display file contents.**
+**Basic Linux commands ('pwd', 'ls', 'mkdir', 'cd','touch', 'nano', and 'cat') executed successfully to create directories, create and edit files, and display file contents.**

 ### Commands Practised
--pwd
+- pwd
--ls
+- ls
--cd
+- cd
--mkdir
+- mkdir
--touch
+- touch
--nano
+- nano
--cat
+- cat

 ### Outcome

-Successfully installed Ubuntu using oracle VirtualBox and became familiar with basic Linux commands for navigating directories and managing files.
+Successfully installed Ubuntu using Oracle VirtualBox and became familiar with basic Linux commands for navigating directories and managing files.

 ## Session 1b-1 - Exploring Linux

 ### Linux Services

-I used 'systemctl' command to view and manage Linux services.
+I used `systemctl` command to view and manage Linux services.
 I checked the status of system services to understand how Linux controls background processes and verifies whether a service is active and running.

 <img width="654" height="530" alt="Screenshot From 2026-07-14 06-05-27" src="https://github.com/user-attachments/assets/5333d4fa-b26d-458c-900a-212560352151" />

 ### 1b-2 - File Permissions and Ownership

-I used the 'ls -l' command to view file permissions and the 'chmod' command to modify them.
-I changed the permissions of 'file1.txt' from '644' to '755' and then back to '644', verifying the chnages with 'ls -l'.
+I used the `ls -l` command to view file permissions and the 'chmod' command to modify them.
+I changed the permissions of 'file1.txt' from '644' to '755' and then back to '644', verifying the changes with 'ls -l'.

 <img width="1280" height="800" alt="Screenshot From 2026-07-14 04-31-23" src="https://github.com/user-attachments/assets/2a8fd713-93bd-4cc5-8aaa-04cf7cfc2ef9" />